 3. Responses to discussion questions.

-The exam will be composed primarily of multiple-choice questions, short answer questions, essay questions, problems and the preparation of financial statements or other financial data.
+The exams will be composed primarily of multiple-choice questions, short answer questions, essay questions, problems and the preparation of financial statements or other financial data.
 There will be no makeup exams for any reason.
-It is therefore essential that you attend all exams.
-A non-programmable calculator will be permitted for use in the exams, but no electronic communication devices (cell phones, Tablets etc.) are permitted at the exam tables.

 Ⅴ Course Content and Time